 FIFRA requires that all pesticides be registered with EPA before they may be sold, distributed, or used.
 A pesticide's registration may be canceled by EPA if it is found to be harmful.
 For more information about EPA's cancellation policy, see https://www.epa.gov/pesticide-tolerances/pesticide-cancellation-under-epas-own-initiative.

 States may impose additional conditions on pesticide use where special problems related to their use are encountered.
-Pesticides are divided into two categories, general or restricted use, based on the potential for adverse effects.
+Pesticides are divided into two categories, general and restricted use, based on the potential for adverse effects.
 Some pesticides can be classified for both general and restricted use.

 Who may apply general-use pesticides?